Search by Area

 In autumn, the Shichimenso flowers that grow in colonies on the Higashiyoka Coast tint like a red carpet.
 The scenery reminds us that the season for the Shichimencho festival has arrived.
 How about spending some time on the coast of the Ariake Sea to see the so-called "Maple trees of the sea"?

-We light up the Kiyomizu waterfall, one of the symbols of Small Kyoto "Ogi", and its surrounding red maple trees.
-Take a magical night's walk on the promenade lit up by 10,000 bamboo lanterns in Ogi.
+The Kiyomizu no Taki Falls, one of the symbols of Ogi known as Little Kyoto, and its surrounding red maple trees are lighted up.
+Take a magical night's walk on the promenade lit up by 10,000 bamboo lanterns.

-There are over 500 Japanese maple trees planted in the vast garden which is about 75,000 square-meters, and the colors of the autumn foliage and the straw-thatched roof of the temple gives an exquisite contrast.
+There are more than 500 maple trees planted in the vast garden which is about 75,000 square-meters, and the colors of the autumn foliage and the straw-thatched roof of the temple gives an exquisite contrast.
 The night illumination light show is also a must-see.

 Nishitani Park is one of Saga’s most famous viewing spots of autumn leaves.
 As you walk along the pathway that leads from the park into the mountain, you can look at autumn leaves close at hand.
 The park is visited by many tourists every year.
-Here you can also enjoy traditional local performing art, music, workshops and various other events.
-Inside the park is Kan’otei, an old community hall located in the park is registered as a tangible cultural property of Japan.
-The interior of this building is usually inaccessible but becomes open to public only during the festival and you can go inside and take a rest here.
+Here you can also enjoy traditional local performing arts, music, workshops and various other events.
+"Kan-outei", an old community hall located in the park is registered as a Important Tangible Cultural Property of Japan.
+The interior of this building is usually inaccessible but becomes open to public only during the autumn festival and you can go inside and take a rest here.